YuanTian1991/YuanTian1991.github.io/contents/notes/2022-09-21-Install-MonogDB-on-Mac-M1-CPU/index.md

 Name                  Status  User File mongodb-community@4.4 started tian ~/Library/LaunchAgents/homebrew.mxcl.mongodb-community@4.4.plist
 ```

-Then, I encountered an unexpected situation, that there is no `mongo` command after above installation, luckily I don't normally use that command.
-I normally used `mongodump` and `mongorestore`, glad to see these two command exist.

 After everything is done, I can successfully conncect the mongoDB with the [MongoDB Compass](https://www.mongodb.com/products/compass).